actionhero/node-resque/README.md

 }
 ```

+The plugins which are included with this package are:
+- `delayQueueLock`
+  - If a job with the same name, queue, and args is already in the delayed queue(s), do not enqueue it again
+- `jobLock`
+  - If a job with the same name, queue, and args is already running, put this job back in the queue and try later
+- `queueLock`
+  - If a job with the same name, queue, and args is already in the queue, do not enqueue it again
+- `retry`
+  - If a job fails, retry it N times before finally placing it into the failed queue

 ## Multi Worker

 node-resque provides a wrapper around the `worker` object which will auto-scale the number of resque workers.
 This will process more than one job at a time as long as there is idle CPU within the event loop.
 For example, if you have a slow job that sends email via SMTP (with low rendering overhead), we can process many jobs at a time, but if you have a math-heavy operation, we'll stick to 1.
 The `multiWorker` handles this by spawning more and more node-resque workers and managing the pool.